 Spoken language - As part of the whole school day and across every subject or interaction with children, pupils are taught to speak clearly and convey ideas confidently using Standard English.

-Reading - Pupils are taught to read fluently, understand extended prose (both fiction and non-fiction) which is facilitated through daily English lessons, shared and guided reading sessions and application in other areas of the curriculum i.e. foundation subjects, which promotes wider reading.
+Reading - Pupils are taught to read fluently, understand extended prose (both fiction and non-fiction) which is facilitated through daily English lessons, shared, guided and independent reading sessions and application in other areas of the curriculum i.e. foundation subjects, which promotes wider reading.
 In KS1 children are supported with their phonic and reading development through the implementation of RWI http://www.ruthmiskin.com/en/.

 Writing - Lessons are planned to ensure pupils develop the stamina and skills to write at length, with accurate spelling and punctuation, and are taught the correct use of grammar and how to apply this in their writing which is embedded in our whole school sequences for teaching writing, along with next step marking & feedback and children’s response.
 These sequences also allow children to build on what they have been taught, and to expand the range of their writing and the variety of the grammar they use (cross curricula and purposeful writing opportunities as part of teaching cycle).
 The writing they do, which is mapped across year groups, includes: narratives, explanations, descriptions, comparisons, summaries and evaluations - such writing supports them in rehearsing, understanding and consolidating what they have heard or read, as does the planned opportunities for children to present their work in a variety of ways which again is also included in our whole school agreed teaching sequences for both fiction and non-fiction writing.